ithaka/PEP/docs/students.md

 ![Earth Science Week front page](img/EarthScienceWeek.png)

-*Do the research together with each student recording the information in a chart.
+"*Do the research together with each student recording the information in a chart.
 Then do a quick discussion, ending with safety tips for each type of danger in your area.
 Have each student make a button with a safety tip and wear it this week.
-Or they could make an Earth Science Week button!*
+Or they could make an Earth Science Week button!*"

 What are some words to describe the tone of this piece?
 You might say it is conversational, accessible, or straightforward.
 The casual tone of this writing is one clue that it does not come from a scholarly source.

 #### Publisher
 We’ve discussed authors and their content, so now let’s turn to the publisher that’s responsible for the end product.
 The publisher plays an important role in establishing credibility.
 Without a legitimate publisher, it’s difficult to confirm that a source is credible.
-When in doubt, look to the publisher to help steer you toward a credible source on which to base your scholarly work, and search for these clues:
+When in doubt, look to the publisher to help steer you toward a credible source on which to base your scholarly work, and search for these clues:<br />
-* Does the journal list an editorial board?
+* Does the journal list an editorial board?<br />
-* Is there a logo?
+* Is there a logo?<br />
 * Has the journal won any awards?
-Is it affiliated with a well-known institution?
+Is it affiliated with a well-known institution?<br />
-* Is the blurb on the journal written in a scholarly manner for an academic audience?
+* Is the blurb on the journal written in a scholarly manner for an academic audience?<br />

 Within a scholarly database listing, you will usually find a link that offers information about a journal.
-Here’s an example from Teaching & Learning Inquiry, published by Indiana University Press.
+Here’s an example from *Teaching & Learning Inquiry*, published by Indiana University Press.

 ![Indiana University Press](img/IndianaUPress.png)